gohugoio/hugo/content/functions/scratch.md

 aliases: [/extras/scratch/,/doc/scratch/]
 ---

-`Scratch` is a "scratchpad" for your [page-scoped variables][pagevars].
 In most cases you can do well without `Scratch`, but there are some use cases that aren't solvable with Go's templates without `Scratch`'s help, due to scoping issues.

 `Scratch` is added to both `Page` and `Shortcode` -- with following methods: